Why Biodiversity Matters

 The natural environment of Wales supports the huge variety the wildlife that lives here.
 But we must remember that biodiversity also sustains our lives.
 A healthy natural environment is a vital part of a sustainable and robust society in Wales.
 Wildlife provides us with pleasure, inspiration and attractive communities.

-Biodiversity matters then for a whole variety of reasons: ethically, emotionally, environmentally and economically.
+Carmarthenshire’s natural environment matters to us all - for a whole variety of reasons: ethically, emotionally, environmentally and economically.
 It is at the very foundation of our society and the basis of our economic success and wellbeing.

 A lot of these services we get for free!
 The cost of replacing these (if possible) would be extremely expensive.
 For example, bees are vital to our economy – they pollinate many of our crops such as strawberries and apples as well as animal fodder crops such as clover.
 In 2007 The National Audit Office collated research working out the value of honeybees to the UK economy.
 The values of the bees’ services were estimated at £200m a year.
 The retail value of what they pollinate was valued closer to £1bn.